Energy Zen Body Weight Solution

 sizes.
 If you simply go with your gut, you'll fall victim to your body's Stone

-the first nutritionists to look at how subtle energy fluctuations during the
+to look at how subtle energy fluctuations during the day affect body

-day affect body composition.
-In a study of gymnasts and endurance runners,
+composition.
+In a study of gymnasts and endurance runners, Benardot found that

-Benardot found that the more athletes let their energy levels dip below a
+the more athletes let their energy levels dip below a certain pointin short,

-certain pointin short, the hungrier they got before eating each mealthe higher
+the hungrier they got before eating each mealthe higher their body fat.

-their body fat.
-"Frequent eating is linked with lower body-fat percentage, less
+"Frequent eating is linked with lower body-fat percentage, less stress

-stress hormones, and less insulin response," says Benardot.
-"More food intake
+hormones, and less insulin response," says Benardot.
+"More food intake does

 consumed."
 Don't let your fuel tank fall into the red.
 Benardot advises